David Embé

 Jacques-David Embé (born November 13, 1973) is a Cameroonian former soccer player who played as striker.

-He played in various countries throughout his career, including for Belenenses of Portugal, Larissa of Greece, Tecos UAG of Mexico, Shanghai Shenhua of China, Deportivo Municipal of Peru,Chernomorets Novorossiysk of Russia and New England Revolution of the United States.
+Embé played in various countries throughout his career, including for Belenenses at Portugal, AEL at Greece, Tecos UAG at Mexico, Shanghai Shenhua at China, Deportivo Municipal at Peru, Chernomorets Novorossiysk at Russia and New England Revolution at the United States.

 He played for the Cameroon national football team from 1993 to 1997.
 Embé also played in the 1994 FIFA World Cup in the United States and scored in their Group B game against Sweden at the Rose Bowl in Pasadena, California in front of over 93,000 fans.